wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 another member variable of `class TimingCache` which is initialized from option `mshrs` in the configuration file.
 If true, the miss start event cannot be simulated at the current cycle, in which case we simply call `hold()` to change the state of the event to `EV_HELD` (recall that states are only used for assertion), and then insert it into `pendingQueue`.
 The `pendingQueue` is nothing more than a list of events that are currently held waiting for MSHRs.

 When `MissWriteBackEvent` is simulated at cycle `C`, if the tag update succeeds (see below), concluding the cache access, we decrement `activeMisses` by one, which releases the MSHR being used by the current request.
+Then we iterate over the pending queue, and re-insert all cache access start events held waiting for MSHR into cycle `C + 1`.
+This is equivalent to blocking all pending requests until one MSHR is released by a prior request.

 ### Simulating Tag Lookup